 Epicure Brewing, Norwich

 Summer of 2017… approaching that assumed critical mass of 50 Connecticut breweries (Epicure was the 48th to open) and how that was going to be absolute maximum that the state could support?
 Epicure Brewing is located right next door to These Guys Brewing – both around the corner from the Harp and Dragon Pub and several other bars and restaurants in downtown Norwich.
+(Note: These Guys moved away in 2023.)

 This was it.
 The zenith.
 The apex.
 The beginning of the end.